HB9HUS/notes-on-learning-cw/README.md

 I will try to describe the different points in the following chapters.

+### How long will it take
+This is a very individual question and depends on many factors.

+- You should be able to learn the letters within 2-3 months.
+- Soon after that you can go on the air and do a first very slow QSO
+- It will probably take a year to be proficient at 15wpm
+- It usually seems to take about 2 years to get to 25wpm

+But have a look at section "Receiving speed" below, there is not "one" speed you are at.

 ## Receiving CW
 - letters
 - hard copy or head copy